WAVE-hamburg/wave-hamburg.github.io/_posts/2024-10-25-WAVEandET.md

 Gravitational wave detectors, like [LIGO](https://www.ligo.caltech.edu/), measure tiny distance changes between two suspended mirrors (which we call test masses), 4 km apart, using a laser interferometer.
 These mirrors are suspended on ultra-thin strings to simulate free-fall and isolate them from ground vibrations, reducing seismic noise interference.
 The mirrors, acting as test masses for gravitational waves, perfectly reflect laser light, allowing precise measurement of light travel time in two perpendicular directions.
 When a gravitational wave passes, it stretches one interferometer arm while compressing the other, causing a shift in optical power that’s detected by a photodiode, revealing the gravitational wave signal.

 We need to detect very small position changes down to $10^{-18}$ m, so the test masses must stay almost perfectly still.
-However, many noise sources, from ground vibrations to local gravitational fluctuations (Newtonian noise), can disturb the masses.
+However, many noise sources, from ground vibrations to local gravitational fluctuations (*"Newtonian noise"*), can disturb the masses.
 Even nearby footsteps can create slight gravitational pulls!
 Reducing this Newtonian noise is key to enhancing gravitational wave detection.

 ## Seismic noise